Thursday, 19 March 2015

 SQL Server Sizing:

-Option 1: work out the rows and bytes for storage and multiple by the number of rows and then add the tables together to get the size.
+Option 1: Calculate the rows and bytes required for storage, then multiply by the number of rows and sum the tables to determine the total size.

 Option 2: Assume 100 bytes for each row, count the number of rows and get the storage requirements.